Brand Names: U.S.

 - The chance of very bad and sometimes deadly breathing problems may be greater when you first start this drug or anytime your dose is raised.
 Talk with your doctor.

 - Swallow whole.
-Do not chew, break, crush, or dissolve before swallowing.
-Do not inject this drug.
+Do not chew, break, crush, or melt before swallowing.
+Do not inject or snort this drug.
 Doing any of these things can cause very bad side effects like trouble breathing and death from overdose.